 With more than 160 years of history, Manhattan College is at the forefront of outstanding comprehensive colleges.
 Through the years one constant has guided the College—the Lasallian Catholic heritage upon which it was built.
-Manhattan College offers more than 40 majors within the College’s six schools: arts, business, education and health, engineering, science, and continuing and professional studies.
+Manhattan College offers nearly 50 majors within the College’s six schools: Liberal Arts, Business, Education and Health, Engineering, Science, and Continuing and Professional Studies.
 A student-faculty ratio of approximately 12:1 allows students to receive individual attention and support and provides them with the knowledge they need to succeed in the classroom and in the workforce.
 Service learning is also a significant form of experiential learning and plays a role in the education of Manhattan College students.

 Social justice in action

 Following in the Lasallian traditions, many Manhattan College students actively define their commitment to social justice and community service by participating in immersion and service experiences around the city, country, and world.

 Each year Campus Ministry and Social Action (CMSA) organizes its L.O.V.E. program (Lasallian Outreach Volunteer Experience), which gives students the chance to travel to some of the world’s poorest areas in New Orleans, Kenya, Ecuador, the Dominican Republic, and West Virginia to volunteer with people of very different socioeconomic backgrounds.

 Closer to home, students involved in The Lasallian Outreach Collaborative (L.O.Co.) participate in ongoing, sustainable weekly service work throughout the year with various local community organizations, working to create lasting social change by responding to the expressed needs of the College’s community partners.